 Spotted Lady's-thumb is an introduced and naturalized erect to sprawling annual forb, growing on mostly smooth green stems from 1/2 to 2-1/2 feet tall with many branches, often red or purplish toward the base.
+Roots may form from the lower stem nodes.

 The leaves are alternate, narrowly lance-shaped, about 6x longer than wide, with pointed tips, and a short stalk that has a light green to greenish-brown cylindric sheath (an ocrea), that encloses the stem.
 The ocrea is truncate at the edges, sometimes with fine hair, and may be fringed with short bristles.
 The leaves of this species have a distinct triangular to crescent shaped blotch on the upper surface that may be distinctly dark to faint and barely perceptible.
 Leaves have a tapered or wedge shaped base and taper to fine tip.
 Leaf margins are entire but margins have stiff forward pointing hairs (antrorse hairs).